FDA cracks down on stem cell clinics

 "Or do we actually require people being blinded before the FDA does something?" he asked, noting that "there's a considerable amount of uncertainty in terms of what we should expect in the months ahead.
 The statement itself doesn't provide clear answers to all those questions."

-According to Susan L. Solomon, CEO of the New York Stem Cell Foundation, a nonprofit research organization, "the regulation of these clinics is very difficult, so the announcement today that the FDA will be stepping up their oversight should be welcomed and applauded."
+Susan L. Solomon, CEO of the New York Stem Cell Foundation, a nonprofit research organization, said via a spokesman that "the regulation of these clinics is very difficult, so the announcement today that the FDA will be stepping up their oversight should be welcomed and applauded."

 Overall, Turner said, the agency's actions should not give all stem cell treatments or doctors performing these regenerative therapies a bad name.
 There are already effective treatments.
 "If we think about bone transplants as stem cell transplants, it's standard of care for certain diseases," he said.